Strategic Grants to Alleviate Medical Debt in Eastern MA

 Overview

-In this initiative, we are investing nearly $10 million to acquire (and relieve) nearly $500,000 in medical debt, on behalf of low and middle income residents of Eastern Massachusetts.
+In this initiative, we are investing nearly $10 million with the aim to relieve half a billion dollars in medical debt, on behalf of low- and middle- income residents of Eastern Massachusetts.

 We are collaborating with Undue Medical Debt, Health Law Advocates, Health Care for All, and several community-based organizations and Financial Opportunity Centers across Eastern Massachusetts.

-• Undue Medical Debt eliminated $42 million in medical debt for over 25,000 people in Eastern Massachusetts
+Undue Medical Debt abolished $84 million in medical debt for over 52,000 people in Eastern Massachusetts.

-• Health Law Advocates represented 134 clients across Eastern Massachusetts on medical debt issues in 2024.
-Among the cases that were closed in 2024, HLA was able to eliminate close to $1M (92%) of medical debt for its clients.
+Health Law Advocates (HLA) represented hundreds of clients across Eastern Massachusetts on medical debt issues.
+Over two years, HLA has eliminated $2.5M of medical debt for its clients.

 Background:

 The Atrius Health Equity Foundation aims to close the gap in life expectancy across neighborhoods in Eastern Massachusetts.
 Medical debt hurts families economically and impedes access to care.
 What’s more, it disproportionately affects communities of color.
-Statewide, 20% of Black residents and 16% of Hispanic residents report that someone in their family has medical debt, compared with 12% of White residents.
+Statewide, 17.9% of Black residents report that someone in their family has medical debt, compared with 13.6% of White residents.
 Medical debt is also projected to increase, due to federal policy changes enacted in 2025.
-With 1 in 8 Massachusetts residents facing this burden, the Foundation is dedicating over $10 million over five years to alleviate medical debt in Eastern Massachusetts.
-With this funding, we aim to relieve nearly half a billion dollars in debt, on behalf of low and middle income residents of Eastern Massachusetts.
+With over 1 in 8 Massachusetts residents facing this burden, we are dedicating close to $10 million over five years to alleviate medical debt in Eastern Massachusetts.
+With this funding, we aim to relieve nearly half a billion dollars in debt, on behalf of low- and middle-income residents of Eastern Massachusetts.

-Under this initiative, the Foundation is currently funding the following organizations:
+Under this initiative, we are currently funding the following organizations:

-• Undue Medical Debt is a national non-profit organization that acquires and abolishes medical debt from health care providers for people with low to moderate incomes (below 400% of the Federal Poverty Line).
-Since its founding in 2014, Undue Medical Debt has acquired and abolished $22 billion in medical debt for 15 million individuals.
+Undue Medical Debt is a national non-profit organization that acquires and abolishes medical debt from health care providers for people with low to moderate incomes (below 400 percent of the Federal Poverty Level and/or with debt that is 5% or more of household income).
+Since its founding in 2014, Undue Medical Debt has acquired and abolished $25 billion in medical debt for 15 million individuals.

 We believe strongly in the power of cross-sectoral collaboration.
-By uniting organizations working on wealth building with health policy and law experts, we are growing a powerful coalition to eliminate medical debt in Eastern Massachusetts.
+By uniting community-based organizations with experts in health policy and law research, we are growing a powerful coalition to eliminate medical debt in Eastern Massachusetts.

 How It Works:

-They then buy, or receive via donation of debt from hospitals and other health care providers in large, bundled portfolios at a fraction of the original debt’s face value; on average, one dollar erases $100 of medical debt.
+They then buy, or receive via donation, debt from hospitals and other health care providers in large, bundled portfolios at a fraction of the original debt’s face value; on average, one dollar erases $100 of medical debt.

 Debt relief is source-based, meaning it cannot be requested.
 Recipients are qualified based on income and don’t need to apply.
 Once the debt is acquired, patients receive an Undue Medical Debt branded letter in the mail (instead of a letter from a collections company or another bill from the provider) informing them that their debt has been erased with no penalties or tax consequences.
 An announcement notifies the community when debt relief letters are on their way.